 Priming Your Canvas

 - Wet a brush, sponge, or roller and pat dry.
-Dip into gesso, cover your canvas with a thin layer, and allow to dry for at least an hour.
+Dip into the gesso, cover your canvas with a thin layer, and allow it to dry for at least an hour.
 Wash your brush thoroughly.

 - The more layers of gesso you use, the more absorbent your canvas becomes.
 When you’re ready to paint your final layer of gesso, use a decorator’s brush to apply even, parallel strokes starting at the top of the canvas and finishing at the bottom.
 Wash your brush and allow the canvas to dry thoroughly.